Inshore, Flats, Backcountry

 Tarpon can gulp air at the surface when they are in an environment that doesn't provide enough oxygen.

 You will find them as far north as New England and even occasionally in Canada in the summer months.
 Being migratory fish, you will find them in Southern Florida in the winter months.
 Their largest concentration is in South Florida and the Gulf of Mexico.

-Young Tarpon feed mainly on zooplankton, insects, and small fish once they enter the second and third stages.
-Adult Tarpons are strictly carnivorous; they hunt mid-water fishes and swallow their food whole.
+Tarpons are strictly carnivorous; they hunt mid-water fishes and swallow their food whole.

 Although Tarpon can reach up to 280 pounds, heavy tackle is not required.
-A 5000 to 7000 size spinning reel paired with a medium weight rod is a high multi-purpose tackle for tarpon fishing will be sufficient.
+A 5000 to 7000 size spinning reel paired with a medium weight rod is a high multi-purpose tackle for Tarpon fishing will be sufficient.
 The reel should be corrosive-resistant and have a smooth and robust drag to tame the fish quickly.

 Their athleticism is one of the most fantastic attractions of Tarpon fishing.
-When the fish is hooked, it will use his muscular build and incredible speed to jump out of the water.
+When the fish is hooked, it will use their muscular build and incredible speed to jump out of the water.
 Be careful; often, these jumps help the fish remove the hook.